Mgahed/laravel-starter/README.md

 # Mgahed Laravel Starter
 ![Packagist Version](https://img.shields.io/packagist/v/mgahed/laravel-starter)

-This is a laravel starter template for creating a php package.

 The package `mgahed/laravel-starter` allows you to easily use starter templates for your Laravel projects.

 > [!WARNING]